danielgtaylor/huma/README.md

 })
 ```

+> :whale: This is especially useful for external dependencies and if any custom CLI commands are set up.
+For example, you may not want to require a database to run `my-service openapi my-api.json`.

 ## Changing the Documentation Renderer

 You can choose between [RapiDoc](https://mrin9.github.io/RapiDoc/), [ReDoc](https://github.com/Redocly/redoc), or [SwaggerUI](https://swagger.io/tools/swagger-ui/) to auto-generate documentation.
 Simply set the documentation handler on the router: